aws-samples/sample-AuroraRDSPostgresUpgradePrecheck/README.md

 ## About the Tool

-This pre-upgrade check tool is written in bash and supports PostgreSQL versions 10-14.
+This pre-upgrade check tool is written in bash and supports PostgreSQL versions 12 and older.
 It executes AWS CLI commands and SQL queries to check for common upgrade blockers, including:

 - Target PostgreSQL version compatibility
 - Unsupported DB instance classes